Automattic/themes/issue/readme.txt

 == Copyright ==

-The Issue WordPress Theme, (C) 2023 the WordPress team The Issue is distributed under the terms of the GNU GPL.
+Issue WordPress Theme, (C) 2023 the WordPress team Issue is distributed under the terms of the GNU GPL.
-The Issue is based on Issue (https://github.com/wordpress/issue/), (C) the WordPress team, [GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html)
+Issue is based on Issue (https://github.com/wordpress/issue/), (C) the WordPress team, [GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by